Universal Knowledge Graph Embeddings

 Knowledge graph embedding (KGE) models are used for a multitude of applications~\cite{Wang2017Knowledge,dai2020survey}, including link prediction, triple classification, entity classification, and entity resolution.
 Several approaches to compute KGEs have been proposed in the literature, e.g., TransE~\cite{Bordes2013Translating}, RDF2Vec~\cite{Ristoski2016RDF2Vec}, and ComplEx~\cite{trouillon2016complex}.

 While pretrained models for few knowledge graphs (KGs) are available, their embedding spaces are not aligned, i.e., same entities have different representations across different knowledge graphs.
 As a result, the usability of such embeddings is often limited to downstream tasks on the KG they were trained on \cite{jain2021embeddings}.
-However, a growing number of real-world applications of KG embeddings (e.g., entity resolution) require entities to have a consistent representation across different sources.
+However, a growing number of real-world applications of KG embeddings (e.g., graph foundation models~\cite{liu2023towards,galkin2023towards}) require entities to have a representation that integrates information from multiple sources.

 The need for these unified representations for entities recently motivated several works \cite{Chen2017multilingual,sun2017cross,Sun2018Bootstrapping,Wang2018GCNAlign,Zhang2019Multi-view,Trisedya2019Entity}.
 Some of these approaches are tailored towards multi-lingual KG embeddings, i.e., the task of computing aligned embeddings between multiple language versions of the same KG by relying on the available \texttt{owl:sameAs} links~\cite{Chen2017multilingual,sun2017cross,Wang2018GCNAlign}.
 Other approaches employ a bootstrapping strategy based on the matching scores between entities during training~\cite{Sun2018Bootstrapping} or use additional information on entities such as attribute embeddings~\cite{Trisedya2019Entity,Zhang2019Multi-view}.
 Although current alignment approaches for KGs have shown promising results on benchmark datasets, they inherently suffer from scalability issues.
 This is corroborated by the lack of pretrained KG embeddings for large datasets such as Wikidata~\cite{vrandevcic2014wikidata} and DBpedia~\cite{auer2007dbpedia} using the aforementioned approaches.
 Moreover, most entity alignment approaches can only handle two KGs at a time, and do not assign the same embedding vector to matching entities\footnote{Two entities are matching if they correspond to the same real world entity}.